 Inventory control cannot happen until and unless your kitchen follows a standardized recipe.
 This is because, whenever an order is placed, the previous period’s total sales are taken into consideration and depending on that the stock required is calculated and then the order is placed.

 Hence, unless there is a standard recipe for all menu items is being followed, it will become challenging to order the exact or the approximate amount.
 A standard recipe consists of the quantity of each ingredient that goes into making the dish.
 Even the items needed for garnishing and presentation must be included.
 In a standard recipe besides mentioning the ingredients and the quantities, the cooking technique and the time required in each step is also mentioned.
 Hence a standard recipe reduces the scope of a dish getting overcooked or undercooked, which means a reduction in waste generation.
 Alongside, when it comes to the chain restaurant, where consistency is the key, a coherent recipe management feature comes handy.
+It assists in food stock control, by only using what’s required and in the right portions.

 While legacy POS dominated the restaurant scene for quite some time in Singapore, there has been this shift from legacy to cloud-based POS software.
 A cloud POS provides you with real-time reports and alerts about the daily stock consumption that helps you keep a complete check on your restaurant inventory.
 This reduces the scope of internal theft and pilferage in the restaurant space to a great extent.